Circular 2016/2: Use and disclosure of employee information

 - suspending employees from duties.

-Where it is clear to an agency that a use or disclosure of information is authorised under regulation 9.2, agencies may proceed to do so.
+- Where it is clear to an agency that a use or disclosure of information is authorised under section 103, agencies may proceed to do so.
 In cases where there is some uncertainty, it may be advisable for agencies to seek consent from the employee to the use or disclosure of the relevant information.

-If the employee withholds or withdraws consent it does not necessarily prevent the subsequent use or disclosure by the agency.
-Regulation 9.2, or one of the other exceptions available under APP 6, may still authorise the use or disclosure.
+- If the employee withholds or withdraws consent it does not necessarily prevent the subsequent use or disclosure by the agency.
+Section 103, or one of the other exceptions available under APP 6, may still authorise the use or disclosure.

-As one employer, the Commonwealth will from time to time need to share information about its employees both within and between agencies.
-Regulation 9.2 provides authority for an agency head to use or disclose personal information where it is necessary or relevant to the exercise of their employer powers.
+- As one employer, the Commonwealth will from time to time need to share information about its employees both within and between agencies.
+Section 103 provides authority for an agency head to use or disclose personal information where it is necessary or relevant to the exercise of their employer powers.

 - accessing and reading the information